JohnCook17/Quantum_Machine_Learning/README.md

 # Supervised learning using a quantum classifier

-This machine learning module utilizes qubits to help speed up training.
+This machine learning modle utilizes qubits to help speed up training.
 It is based off of the paper ["Supervised learning with a quantum classifier using a multi-level system"](https://arxiv.org/pdf/1908.08385.pdf).
 This is done through the utilization of Hilbert space.
 Hilbert space is perfect for machine learning.
 It is a vector space that is ideal for vector calculus, and machine learning is fancy vector calculus.

 ## Installation